 |Home » ECONOMICS » Cost of on-land wind power » Future evolution of the costs of wind-generated power|

-Different experience curves have been estimated for a number of projects (see i.e Neij, 1997, Neij, 2003 or Milborrow, 2003).
+Different experience curves have been estimated for a number of projects.
 Unfortunately, different specifications were used, which means that not all of these projects can be directly compared.
-To obtain the full value of the experiences gained, the reduction in price of the turbine (€/KW-specification) should be taken into account, as well as improvements in the efficiency of the turbine’s production (which requires the use of an energy specification (€/kWh), as done by Neij in 2003).
+To obtain the full value of the experiences gained, the reduction in price of the turbine (€/KW-specification) should be taken into account, as well as improvements in the efficiency of the turbine’s production (which requires the use of an energy specification (€/kWh), see Neij et al. 2003).
 Thus, using the specific costs of energy as a basis (costs per kWh produced), the estimated progress ratios range from 0.83 to 0.91, corresponding to learning rates of 0.17 to 0.09.
-So when the total installed capacity of wind power doubles, the costs per kWh produced for new turbines goes down by between 9 and 17%.
+So when the total installed capacity of wind power doubles, the costs per kWh produced for new turbines goes down by between 9 and 17 per cent.
 In this way, both the efficiency improvements and embodied and disembodied cost reductions are taken into account in the analysis.

-Wind power capacity has developed very rapidly in recent years, on average by 25-30% per year over the last ten years.
-So, at present the total wind power capacity doubles approximately every three to four years.
+Wind power capacity has developed very rapidly in recent years, on average by 25-30 per cent per year over the last ten years.
+At present, the total wind power capacity doubles approximately every three to four years.
 Figure 1.11 shows the consequences for wind power production costs, based on the following assumptions:

-- From 2010 until 2015, a learning rate of 10% is assumed, implying that each time the total installed capacity doubles, the costs per kWh of wind generated power decreases by 10%.
+- From 2010 until 2015, a learning rate of 10 per cent is assumed, implying that each time the total installed capacity doubles, the costs per kWh of wind generated power decrease by 10 per cent; and

 - The growth rate of installed capacity is assumed to double cumulative installations every three years.

-Figure 1.11: Using experience curves to illustrate the future development of wind turbine economics until 2015.
-Costs are illustrated for an average 2 MW turbine installed either at an inland site or at a coastal position.
-Source: Risoe
+Note: Costs are illustrated for an average 2 MW turbine installed either at an inland site or at a coastal position.

 The sole responsibility for the content of this webpage lies with the authors.
 It does not necessarily reflect the opinion of the European Communities.
 The European Commission is not responsible for any use that maybe made of the information contained therein.